nebi-2018/AllOffer-App/README.md

  ## Discription
  -------------------------------------------------------
-- this is a web media sharing app
+- this is a discount sharing app
 - using this app  anonymous user can see the post with out making all deleting a post registered users has there own profile, so they can login and see others post plus they can see there profile info and they can also delete thier post